I prayed a lot when I was younger. And whenever I did, I imagined praying to a god with an Anglicanized countenance. A white god. A white Jesus.

 Here we see an impulse—a hypervigilance, even—to stick to the Western church’s version of god.
 This impulse to be “accurately Christian” resulted in acts of silencing, calling out, casting out, shaming, “other-ing” and even exiling people, along with the core parts of their collective and individual identities.
 It hindered me from loving and knowing my own voice, identity, and body.

-An active and vicious element of American Imperialism is and has always been American Protestantism.
+An active and vicious element of American imperialism is and has always been American Protestantism.
 On an unconscious level, I often felt I am only heard and accepted by God if I covered up my Filipina-ness.
 I had an inner sense of assurance that if I were to repeat the same confessions and imitate the behaviors like that of the American church’s, then not only is my spot in heaven secure, but I also felt like I earned God’s attention and love.
 This is not freedom.
 This is a colonized understanding of what it means to be free and to belong.
 It does not provide the space for healthy, authentic, and kind relationships with ourselves and with one another.
 And I’d like to think that spirituality, after all, is primarily concerned about liberation and relational belonging.
 Not being precisely and accurately Christian.
 Christ did not bleed for such things.

 This problem manifests in how our relationships with ourselves and others affect our relationship with the Divine.
 For the longest time, it felt as though my culture is disconnected and unrelated from who God is.
 Because the United States felt transcendent from who I am (i.e., more educated, sophisticated, beautiful, etc.), then it made sense to me at the time that God’s essence, identity, and presence must be in closer proximity to white Americans—rendering myself as “less faithful” or “not as Christlike;” therefore, spiritually inferior.
-For the Western church to leave these thoughts unaddressed and unchallenged reflects a poisonous belief that God’s family excludes the different other.
+For the Western church to leave these thoughts unaddressed and unchallenged reflects a poisonous belief that God’s family excludes the so-called ‘different other.’
 In this, we see how the church has confused harmony with homogeneity, and considers diversity as disorderly.

 Writing this article was no easy process.
 It is deeply personal.
 I felt terrified for being possibly hated by members of the Christian church and being accused of hating it first.
 Yet, I write precisely because I love the church, and how I do not want another young brown girl to question whether or not there is room for her in Christ’s family.
-I do not want her to feel like she is not welcome because of the sways, swings, and taps of her dances; the vibrancy of her clothing; the stretched out arms of her worship; the affectionate words of her mother tongue; and the depth of story told by her dark skin.
+I do not want her to feel like she is not welcome because of the steps and sways of her dances; the vibrancy of her clothing; the stretched out arms of her worship; the affectionate words of her mother tongue; and the depth of story told by her dark skin.
 She is favored and chosen by the Divine because of them and not despite.